Campaign of the Month: June 2014

 The Blood Rock was once very much the heart of the Iron Dingoes operations.
 The oldest ship in the unit’s Interface Fleet, it was also once held its primary offices and administrative operations.
 In addition to housing nearly two hundred personnel, including a large number dependents, the vessel was home to most of its technical teams and stored most of its salvage and base security forces.
 For everyone in the Iron Dingoes, “The Rock” (known as “The Den” ) was home.

-In early-3023, the DropShip was re-designated to support the unit’s private raiding force, the * Pirates of the Blood Asteroids.
+In early-3023, the DropShip was re-designated to support the unit’s private raiding force, the * The Blood Raiders.
 Redesigned and equipped back to its original configuration (as when the unit found it on System – Claybrooke ), the ship was meant to be the heart of a new LosTech hunting, private raiding force employed in the unit’s future activities.
 Over the months of 3023, personnel, equipment and vehicles were slowly assembled and disappeared into the vessel for its planned operations.
-The vessel was relocated to Castle Corazón after its refitting, and technically was no longer a Line unit.
+The vessel was relocated to * Castle Corazón after its refitting, and technically was no longer a Line unit.

 The ship’s crew is led by Commander Darryn Thane, and a very capable crew of pilots, navigators and engineers who have loyally served aboard the ship for many years.
 While the ship has developed something of a “homey” atmosphere over that time, the bridge, engineering and gunnery areas remain off-limits to all but ship’s personnel and its designated gunners, and are well-maintained and efficiently operated.